Results tagged ‘ Brisbane Bandits ’

 Italian coaching, cuisine, and culture make Italy world-class for MLB hopefuls and European scouts

 Baseball in Italy received a Major League surprise last month when an unannounced MLB manager graced the 436 registered attendees with his presence at the Italian Coaches Convention Dinner at Castelnuovo de Garda (Verona).
-Tampa Bay manager Joe Madden, a first-generation Italian-American whose father was born in Italy, was overjoyed by the warm reception received at the gala dinner which pays tribute to the coaches that make a difference in the internationalization of baseball in Italy.
+Tampa Bay manager Joe Maddon, a first-generation Italian-American whose father was born in Italy, was overjoyed by the warm reception received at the gala dinner which pays tribute to the coaches that make a difference in the internationalization of baseball in Italy.
 Madden exclaimed, “I feel at home here, because in the small city in Pennsylvania where I live there is a big Italian community.”

 their last name was shortened.
 Maddon continued, “It is always a pleasure for me to visit Italy.
 I am proud of my heritage.”
 The Rays were very well represented in Italy as Maddon brought along members of his coaching staff to lead instructional clinics for the delegation of Europe’s best coaches.